1. Sustainability TOP

 Purchasing Basic Vision

 Isuzu ensures satisfactory quality, delivery and quantity of purchased parts so that smooth production is achieved through our purchasing activity.
-We also help to support the spread of new technologies through our purchasing activity in the market, and we strive to ensure our purchasing activity contributes the profitability of the company.
+We also help to support the spread of new technologies through our purchasing activity in the market, and we strive to ensure our purchasing activity contributes to the profitability of the company.
 Our Purchasing Division ensures satisfactory quality, delivery and quantity of purchased parts.

 (Established: July 1997, last revised: April 2008)